openstax/napkin-notes/reedstrm/cte-css-rules.md

 _Aside_: Perhaps can use move-to: "delete" as way to delete content? (special target)
 _Aside2_: Phil suggests "display: none" as the CSS way to do that.

-numbering will require two passes, to allow for forward references.
+Numbering will require two passes, to allow for forward references.
 Numbering is a sub-case of link resolution, in general.

-- first pass:
+- first numbering pass:
   1. count all the things (create counters for all object types RuleSet says to count)
-  1. bake in the numbers (as a property indicating the computed sequential value -- will use CSS to style actual representation in final doc)
+  1. bake in the numbers (as a property indicating the computed sequential value -- will use CSS to style actual representation in final doc ?)
   1. find all reference links (internal)

-- second pass:
+- second number/link resolution pass:
   1. fill all the references w/ appropriate value (may include baked-in numbering)
-  1. _Aside:_ might use second pass to pull content back out of "delete" state, such as figures or tables referenced in exercises when generating an exercise only or answer key PDF
+  1. _Aside:_ might use second pass to pull content back out of "delete" state, such as figures or tables referenced in exercises when generating an exerciser-only or answer-key PDF